Exploring Patrick Henry's Virginia: A Captivating Adventure through Mark Couvillon's Remarkable Work

 Recommendation: get the book. (click here) Even if you won't be visiting Virginia.
 If you want to learn history in terms of early American architecture, American independence, or Patrick Henry himself, this book's for you.
 And if you do visit, make sure to add some of Patrick Henry's Virginia to your itinerary.

-Request: share you finds.
+Request: share your finds.
 Let me know of any similar books that help you find history both familiar and hidden.
 I'd love to share them with anyone searching for history and finding themselves here on this blog.
 Use the comments section below or subscribe to the blog and connect with me on email!

 Closing Words from history.